subquery/documentation/docs/run_publish/ipfs.md

    2. Check that the `datasources: mapping: file:` references your code entrypoint correctly, usually this is `./dist/index.js`

-   3. If you're using a datasource processor (any `processor:` in the `project.yaml`) we need to include the datasource processor in the build pipeline.
+   3. If you're using a datasource processor (any `processor:` in the `project.yaml`) we need to ensure that it gets bundled during build and publish.
+To do so please update to the latest version of the package that now includes a bundled version.
 You can do this by adding exports to your `package.json`.

    ```json
    ...